-Students play an instrumental role in helping Cato advance libertarian principles through our semester-long internship program.
+Students and early-career professionals play an instrumental role in helping Cato advance libertarian principles through our semester-long internship program.
 We offer this signature program for students three times annually — in the fall, spring, and summer.
 Assigned to specific departments based on their interests and backgrounds, students are able to work one-on-one with scholars and staff on constitutional issues, health care, foreign policy, government affairs, media relations, and more.
 Along with special training on writing and interview skills, interns also participate in a tailored program of educational research seminars, which address history, economics, philosophy, law, and policy issues.

 SOCIAL MEDIA & MULTIMEDIA

 Staying fully updated and informed about Cato's work is now easier than ever via our social media and multimedia resources.
 Cato's Facebook and Twitter communities, YouTube Channel, podcasts, videocasts, free eBooks and research reports, vast archive of online publications and event videos keep students on top of policy issues and debates.
 Cato also provides student-specific Twitter and Facebook sites, each offering a steady stream of content focused on students and policy issues that are most meaningful to them.
 These online forums also provide a way for students and young professionals to engage in immediate dialogue on issues affecting their everyday lives.